sokoloff06/bikespotnyc/blueprint.md

-# Project Blueprint: NYC Bicycle Parking Finder
+## Project Blueprint: NYC Bicycle Parking Finder

 ## Overview

 This document outlines the plan for creating a Flutter application that displays bicycle parking locations in New York City on an interactive map.
-The application will fetch data from the NYC OpenData portal, implement caching to reduce network requests, and display the parking spots as markers on a Google Map.
+The application will fetch data from a `spots.json` file hosted in a Firebase Cloud Storage bucket, implement local caching in an SQLite database to reduce network requests, and display the parking spots as markers on a map.

 ## Features

 *   **Interactive Map:** Users will see a map of NYC with markers indicating bicycle parking locations.
 *   **Marker Clustering:** To improve performance and readability, markers will be clustered together at higher zoom levels.
-*   **Data Caching:** The application will cache the parking data to provide a faster experience and reduce API usage.
-Data will be refreshed periodically.
+*   **Data Caching:** The application will cache the parking data in a local SQLite database to provide a fast, offline-first experience.
+Data is synchronized from Firebase Storage when the app starts if updates are available.
 *   **Detailed Information:** Tapping on a parking marker will display more information about that location.
+*   **Current Location:** The map will show the user's current location and allow them to center the map on it.

 ## Architecture

 *   **State Management:** Provider for managing the state of the parking data.
-*   **Data Fetching:** The `http` package will be used to make requests to the NYC OpenData API.
+*   **Data Fetching:** The `firebase_storage` package is used to download parking data from the cloud.
-*   **Mapping:** The `google_maps_flutter` package will be used to display the interactive map and handle marker clustering.
+*   **Mapping:** The `flutter_map` package is used to display the interactive map. `flutter_map_marker_cluster` is used for clustering.
+*   **Local Caching:** The `sqflite` package is used for the local database cache. `shared_preferences` stores the timestamp of the last data sync.
-*   **Caching:** The `shared_preferences` package will be used to store the data locally.
+*   **Location:** The `geolocator` package is used to get the user's current location.

-## Plan

-1.  **Set up the project:** Add the necessary dependencies to `pubspec.yaml`: `google_maps_flutter`, `http`, and `provider`, `shared_preferences`.
-2.  **Create the data model:** Define a Dart class to represent the bicycle parking data.
+## Current Plan: Integrate Firebase Storage

+1.  **Add Firebase Dependencies:** Add `firebase_core` and `firebase_storage` to `pubspec.yaml`.
+2.  **Initialize Firebase:** Create a `lib/main.dart` file and ensure `Firebase.initializeApp()` is called before the app runs.
-3.  **Implement the API service:** Create a service to fetch the data from the NYC OpenData API and handle caching.
+3.  **Update ApiService:** Modify `ApiService` to fetch a `spots.json` file from Firebase Storage instead of the NYC OpenData HTTP endpoint.
-4.  **Create the map screen:**
-    *   Set up the Google Map widget.
-    *   Fetch the parking data using the API service.
-    *   Implement marker clustering using the official Google Maps Flutter package.
-    *   Display the parking locations as markers on the map.
-5.  **Develop the main application:**
-    *   Set up the main application widget.
-    *   Use a `ChangeNotifierProvider` to provide the parking data to the map screen.
+4.  **Implement Cache Checking:** Use the file metadata from Firebase Storage to check if the local SQLite cache is stale.
+If it is, download the new file and update the local database.
+5.  **Update Blueprint:** Reflect the architectural change from using an HTTP API to Firebase Storage in `blueprint.md`.